 Everything from impressive Roman statues to breathtaking mosaics can be found within the display cabinets.
 More controversially, there are a lot of aroused penis sculptures!
 These were used to amuse dinner guests, or act as a good luck symbol of fertility during the Roman era.

-Naples food is definitely not just pizza and pasta.
+Naples food is definitely not just pizza, pasta, and gnocchi.
 Different regions of Italy boast different regional delicacies and street food is a huge part of Neapolitan culture.
-Sampling Naples street food is not only a delicious cultural experience, it also helps if you are travelling on a budget!
+Sampling Naples street food is not only a delicious cultural experience, but it also helps if you are travelling on a budget!

 If you are not yet sick of pizza, try the fried pizza – something that you can pretty much only find in Naples, but which existed here before the traditional baked pizza!
 The recipe generally consists of provola and ricotta cheese, tomatoes and pork fried together in a dough.
 Just try not to think about the calories!